BANGKOK — Thai junta leader and Prime Minister Prayuth Chan-ocha says he understands why US diplomats are reluctant to meet with him in person.

 Earlier today, Assistant Secretary of State for Asia-Pacific affairs Daniel Russel met separately with former Prime Minister Yingluck Shinawatra, who led the government toppled in the 22 May coup, and former Prime Minister Abhisit Vejjajiva, the leader of the opposition Democrat Party.

-Russel, the highest-level US official to visit Thailand since the coup, also met with the current Thai Minister of Foreign Affairs, Gen. Thanasak Patimaprakorn.
+Russel, the highest level US official to visit Thailand since the coup, also met with the current Thai Minister of Foreign Affairs, Gen. Thanasak Patimaprakorn.

 "The fact is, and it's unfortunate, but our relationship with Thailand has been challenged by the military coup that removed a democratically elected government eight months ago," Russel said today after the three meetings.

-He stressed that the United States would not be taking sides in Thai politics, but said that the US government remains concerned about the junta’s continued use of martial law and restrictions on free speech and assembly.
+He stressed the United States would not be taking sides in Thai politics, but that the US government remains concerned about the junta’s continued use of martial law and restrictions on free speech and assembly.

 "We're also particularly concerned that the political process doesn’t seem to represent all elements of Thai society," Russel said.
 "An inclusive process promotes political reconciliation, which in turn is key to long term stability.
 That’s where our interests lie.
 The alternative – a narrow, restrictive process – carries the risk of leaving many Thai citizens feeling that they’ve been excluded from the political process."

 Gen. Prayuth repeated to reporters today that his military government is not allied with either of Thailand's political factions, and that the coup on 22 May 2014 was necessary to "move the country forward."

 "If today things were still the same, and protests were still taking place like six months ago, what would have happened?"
 Gen. Prayuth asked.
 "How many more people would have died?"